INTI-CMNB/KiBot/docs/source/configuration/outputs/PanelizeFraming.rst

    an actual board: the patch is clipped against the board outline(s) if it would otherwise reach that far. |br|
    Only valid for `type` *railstb*, *railslr*, *frame* and *tightframe*.
-Implemented as a `plugin`: setting this option makes KiBot overwrite `type`, `code` and `arg` with its own values, so none of them can be explicitly specified (i.e. you can't combine the widener with another custom `plugin`).
+Implemented as a `plugin`: setting this option makes KiBot overwrite `type`, `code` and `arg` with its own values, so none of them can be explicitly specified (i.e. you can't combine the widener with another custom `plugin`). |br|
+   You need KiKit 1.8.0 for this.

 .. _PanelizeFraming_widenergap: